How to perform the coherent measurement of a curved phase space by continuous isotropic measurement. I. Spin and the Kraus-operator geometry of $\mathrm{SL}(2,\mathbb{C})$: Two pillars: M easurement theory and differential geometry

 and further

 and thus

 In particular, this shows that the MMCSD of a unitary $K=U$ is anti-Hermitian.

 We have said that the MMCSD cannot be detached to become a tensorial geometric object.
 The main reason for that is not the stochastic context, but rather that the two parts of the MMCSD detach to become tensors of different rank.
-Nonetheless, we note that the first part becomes the Maurer-Cartan form while the second part, after a trace, becomes the metric tensor.
+Nonetheless, we note that the first part becomes the Maurer-Cartan form while the second part, after a trace, becomes the metric tensor.\footnote{In \cite{CSJackson2023a,CSJackson2023b}, the reader can find further commentary on the Maurer-Cartan form and the MMCSD and the relation between the stochastic calculus, in both Stratonovich and It{\^ o} forms, and the linear tangent and cotangent spaces on the group manifold.}